-On the downside, Paris is a huge and spread-out city and it is known for being quite expensive to explore.
+On the downside, the city is a huge and spread-out city and it Paris is known for being expensive to explore.
 Planning what to include on your itinerary can be tough.

 There’s no need to put off visiting this beautiful city though; our team of travel writers has put together the ultimate list of the best places to visit in Paris.
 You won’t miss any of the highlights of Paris and we’ve included some fantastic pocket-friendly places too!